-Do you have to clean a house before selling it to give a good impression?
+Does a clean house before selling it gives a good impression?
 Yes, and don’t forget that order is part of that good impression!
 Make sure to organize and declutter your home.
 Just as the previous tip, it’s an essential thing to do when it comes to getting your home ready to sell.
 Potential buyers must be able to focus on the actual home instead of the junk and overflowing closets.

 6. Call a handyman

 Don’t forget to make sure that everything works, and have your handyman on speed dial to fix anything that doesn’t work properly.
 Consider locks, leaky faucets, hardware, cracks in the walls, broken appliances, running toilets, squeaky doors, etc. If potential buyers think that your home hasn’t been well taken care of, they could lose interest quickly.